Romano Prodi: Second term as IRI President

-In 1993, Prodi was between the main candidates to become Prime Minister of Italy at the head of a technocratic government; instead, the governor of the Bank of Italy, Carlo Azeglio Ciampi, was chosen for this office by President Oscar Luigi Scalfaro.
+In 1993, Prodi was among the main candidates to become Prime Minister of Italy at the head of a technocratic government; instead, the governor of the Bank of Italy, Carlo Azeglio Ciampi, was chosen for this office by President Oscar Luigi Scalfaro.

 In 1993–1994, Prodi was appointed again president of the IRI, by Ciampi, where he oversaw extensive privatization of public assets.
 For his activities in this period Prodi would later twice come under investigation – firstly for an alleged conflict of interest in relation to contracts awarded to his own economic research company in relation to the Italdel-Siemens merger, and secondly concerning the sale of the loss-making state-owned food conglomerate SME to the multinational Unilever, for which he had previously been a paid consultant.

 Prodi's former employer, Goldman Sachs, was involved in both of the deals.
 In February 2007 the Italian Treasury Police raided the Milan office of Goldman Sachs, where they removed a file called "MTononi/memo-Prodi02.doc".
 They also obtained a letter to Siemens from the Frankfurt office of Goldman Sachs regarding the Italdel deal, which revealed that Prodi was made the Senior Advisor of Goldman Sachs International in Italy in March 1990.
 In November 1996, after Prodi had been elected prime minister, Rome prosecutor Guiseppa Geremia concluded that there was enough evidence to press charges against Prodi for conflict of interest in the Unilever deal.
 The case was, however, shut down within weeks by superiors, while Geremia was "exiled to Sardinia".